Classifying one-dimensional discrete models with maximum likelihood degree one: Introduction

 \begin{thm} Let $n\leq 4$ and let $\mathcal M\subseteq \Delta_n$ be a one-dim.\ discrete model with ML degree one.
 Then \end{thm}

 To prove Theorem~\ref{thm:main_models} we use a strategy inspired by the literature on chip-firing~\cite{Klivans}, which motivates the formulation of an equivalent combinatorial problem.
-We observe that our one-dimensional models admit a parametrization
+In Proposition~\ref{first-step}, we observe that \ratmodels{} admit a parametrization

-which enables us to represent models as sets of integers on a grid.
-For instance, the model in $\Delta_2$ parametrized by $p(t) = (t^2, 2t(1-t), (1-t)^2)$ can be represented by the following picture.
+which enables us to represent these models as sets of integers on a grid.